babisingh/artgene-archive/design-reference/CD_demo.md

 This document is a structured brief for building the ArtGene **Demo Day showcase page** (`/showcase`).
 It is written as a series of self-contained prompts you can hand directly to Claude Design, one section at a time.

-The goal is a single long-form page that tells the ArtGene story end-to-end as a funder walkthrough.
+The goal is a single long-form page that tells the ArtGene story end-to-end as a user walkthrough.
 Every major feature that is **already working** is shown as a live interactive widget.
 Features that are **planned but not yet built** are shown in a clearly labelled "In Pipeline" section at the end.

 ---